Never Not Hungry

 5. Turn the dough 90 degrees, and repeat the process in Step 2 four more times for a total of five folds.
 After the last set of folds, cut the dough in half across the middle and stack one of the halves on top of the other; this will add even more buttery layers to the biscuits.
 Pat the dough into an 8-1/2-inch square about 1 inch thick.
 Wrap the dough in plastic wrap and transfer to the refrigerator.
 Chill for at least 30 minutes and up to 2 hours.

 6. Adjust the oven rack to the upper-middle position, then preheat the oven to 4oo°.
 Line a large baking sheet with parchment paper.
+Place the lined baking sheet on top of another baking sheet; this helps insulate the sheet the biscuits bake on and prevent overbrowning/burning of the bottoms.

 7. Transfer the dough to a lightly floured surface and trim off the bare minimum amount of dough around all four sides that exposes the layers with a bench scraper, about 1/4-inch.
 You can bake these scraps with the biscuits for a little chef’s treat.
 Cut the dough into 9 equal square biscuits, flouring the bench scraper if needed.
 The biscuits might look a little small but will expand during baking.